 Essential reading: Avegant Glyph review

 After a bit of wait, the Glyph started shipping and costs a whopping $699.
 Give our review a read (link above) before spending though, because we weren't all that blown away by the portable media viewing headset.
 Still, Avegant's latest moves into mixed reality light fields still have us seriously interested.

 17. Ritot ($1,611,735)

 Ritot is a smartwatch that looks more like a fitness band and if you don't think that sounds like a good idea, then 8,662 people are ready to disagree with you.
 The original plan was simply for a unisex device that comes with the neat trick of projecting the time onto the back of your hand.

 Since picking up 28 times the amount of money that they were expecting, the team behind Ritot added fitness tracking features, mobile notifications and a host of new colours and finishes, too.

 Our picks: Best smartwatches you can buy

 Before you get too excited, though, you might want to take a look at the comments on its Indiegogo page.
-No backers have received a Ritot as yet and everyone is crying for a refund.
+No backers have received a Ritot as yet and everyone is crying out for a refund.
 Oh dear.

 16. Blocks ($1,613,874)